omerihsan/Nodejs-Express-Dynamodb-Boilerplate/README.md

 # Nodejs-Express-Dynamodb-Boilerplate

- Old boilerplate code I made, pc cleanup, modules are updated to new versions
+ Old boilerplate code I made

+ modules are updated to new versions

+ Uses Dynamoose for dynamodb